cryptosubh/blog/_drafts/CS-Theory-Part-II.md

 problems such as stack overflow
 * **handle or declare rule**
 if some code within a method throws a checked exception, then the method must either handle the exception using a try-catch block, or it must declare the exception using the throws keyword.
 Else, the code will not compile.
+* **type erasure**
+process by which generic classes are converted by the JVM-compiler to non-generic classes.  casts and type check happen automatically